id-studiolab/Connected-Interaction-Kit/docs/tutorials/connecting-to-the-internet/part-3 (TOML).md

 6. Note the differences from the code you encountered in [part one](part-1) of this tutorial:

-      - An `import` statement for your newly created `settings.py` file has been added.
-This gives the code access to the network name (SSID) and password.
       - The network scan has been moved out of the `while True:` loop and is performed once before entering the loop.
       - The code verifies the network you configured is available and waits for the successful establishment of a connection.
       - The content of the `while True:` loop has been replaced: It now pings google.com and reports the response time.
 This confirms internet connectivity for your microcontroller.